AndieWill510/tinydoor/Options/029-autistic-joy-is-not-decoration.md

 ## Doorway

-Autistic joy is not cute extra frosting on the survival cake.
+Our version of joy is not cute frosting on the survival cake.

 It is not a reward for behaving well enough.